Poova53/Inventory_Manager_Using_Flask/README.md

 ![view_location](https://github.com/Poova53/Inventory_Manager_Using_Flask/assets/75072789/84b4c24f-8b70-41f4-b2f6-8334f934fc02)

 - Make Product Movements.
 - At first Moved all products to a different locations with a quantity of 100.

 ![four_products_added](https://github.com/Poova53/Inventory_Manager_Using_Flask/assets/75072789/06033bb0-bcfb-4232-a5aa-286a14b52cea)

 - Moved all the products with random quantity from one location to another.
 - More than 20 moves were made across these warehouses.
 - After making many number of moves, the total quantity of all products remains unchanged.
 This ensures the consistency of the inventory system, as the sum of the quantities before and after the movements remains the same.
 Products in each location were shown in below reports.

- in product movement view
+ In product movement view
  ![after_moved](https://github.com/Poova53/Inventory_Manager_Using_Flask/assets/75072789/3be77a64-4718-4f84-abb6-f4b8cc1f6763)

-in database
+In database
 ![database_after_moved](https://github.com/Poova53/Inventory_Manager_Using_Flask/assets/75072789/a8036925-b591-4f8c-a839-0a15ef760eec)

 ---